elalienx/lendo-ts/README.md

 ## Done

+1. Migrated to TypeScript.
 1. Add an enhanced add to cart feature.
 1. Add Testing Library Test to Product page to hanlde products with no variant.
-1. Migrated to TypeScript.
 1. Improve `<CartItem>` userfulness by mentioning the selected color and variant.
 1. Create a new, enhanced Product page to avoid `useEffect()`
 1. Improve `<InputRadio>` for variants by using proposed design in Sketch.
+1. Improve `<CartItem>` design by putting the quantiy next to the text, instead of below on desktop as there is space on the side.
 1. Add Biome linter.
-1. Improve `<CartItem>` design by putting the quantiy next to the text, instead of below on desktop as there is space on the side.
+1. Add state to input radio fixture.
 1. Add Checkout fixture page.
-1. Add state to input radio fixture.
-1. tch the original Sketch design.

 ## Cancelled

-1. Create custom toast notification to reduce dependencies: I changed my mind, the libraty is only 5kb and it has a nice little feature of allowing to stack multiple notifications.
-Ideal for the Checkout page where you can remove multiple items in a short ammount of time.
+1. Create custom toast notification to reduce dependencies: I changed my mind, the library is only 5kb and it has the feature of stacking multiple notifications.
+Ideal for the Checkout page where you can remove multiple items at the same time.